runyanjake/olomana/games/minecraft/README.md

 ENABLE_WHITELIST: "TRUE"
 WHITELIST: "player1,player2,player3"
 ```
 The whitelist will be created in `whitelist.json` in the server directory.
-Adding something there will update the whitelist on the next run.
+Adding something there will update the whitelist on the next run

 #### Option 2: Manually
 1. After first time startup set `enforce-whitelist=true` in `server.properties`.